getyoti/yoti-dotnet-sdk-sandbox/README.md

 - .NET Core App 3.1
 - .NET 4.8

-Please email [clientsupport@yoti.com](mailto:clientsupport@yoti.com) if you require a Target Framework which is not listed here.
+Please contact us here: https://support.yoti.com if you require a Target Framework which is not listed here.

 ## Installing the Sandbox